websanco/liferay-learn/docs/courses/latest/en/7.4/liferay-dxp-7.4-for-business-users/create-and-manage-your-content-with-liferay-dxp/exercise-2-organize-content-with-categories-and-tags.md

-## Organize Content with Categories and Tags
+# Exercise 2: Organize Content with Categories and Tags

 Coming Soon!